AbdallahNasser11/Vehicles/README.md

 # Vehicles
-This repository contain information about vehicles which processed data by python and visualization by Power BI
+This repository contain information about vehicles whose data is processed by python and visualization by Power BI